 Verdict: Self-serviced hard money loans are the loans most likely to have documentation gaps when a default occurs — exactly when complete records matter most.
 Professional boarding at origination prevents the most expensive outcome: a default with an incomplete servicing history.

-Brokers who use this checklist at origination are not adding friction to deals.
-They are compressing the downstream cost of the deals that would have defaulted anyway — and they are doing it at the point in the process where intervention is still cheap.
+Brokers who use this checklist at origination are not adding friction to deals — they are compressing the downstream cost of loans that would have defaulted anyway, at the only point in the process where intervention is still inexpensive.

 Frequently Asked Questions